sonwh98/infamous/README.md

 lein install
 ```

-Then in your project
-In your project.clj dependencies
+Then in your project.clj dependencies
 ```
 [com.famous/famous "0.5.1"]
 ```